www.entitymodelling.org - entity modelling introduced from first principles - relational database design theory and practice - dependent type theory

 then the destination entity type b is said to be in the logical horizon of the source entity type a.
 In programming, equivalently, we might say that it was possible to navigate from any one a to a definitive other b.
 Now if there are two such navigation paths between entity type a (the source) and entity type b (the destination) then a question naturally arises as to whether following one path is equivalent to following the other i.e whether starting at any entity of type a we arrive at the same destination entity of type b regardless of which of the two paths we follow.
 In an abstract mathematical setting, diagrams showing such equivalent paths are said to be commutative diagrams and methods of reasoning using such diagrams is the starting point of category theory.

 Scope diagrams of mandatory relationships are examples of near commuting diagrams, techically they only commute if the relationships whose scope they describe is specifed to be mandatory i.e cardinality One rather than Zero Or One.
-For instance there are examples of such commuting scope diagrams on these pages: The Scope Concept and Context and Relationship Scope
+For instance there are examples of such commuting scope diagrams here: The Scope Concept.

 The questions that are important for how data is represented concern the commutativity of diagrams of relationships - which diagrams commute - which is to say if one were to navigate the entitites and relationships to be represented in the data which navigational paths are equivalent?
 Understanding and agreeing the answer is cruical to data representation and interpretation, as we now illustrate.